-What Is the Fine For Passing Too Closely to a Person on a Bicycle?
+What Is the Law About Driving Too Close to a Person on a Bicycle?

 Passing a Bicyclist Within One (1) Metre Is An Offence Contrary to Section 148(6.1),(6.2) of the Highway Traffic Act.
 A Driver Convicted of Passing Too Closely to a Person Riding a Bicycle Is Subject to a Fine of Up to $1,000 Plus Victim Surcharge and Court Cost.
 The Driver Also Receives Two (2) Demerit Points and May Also Be Subjected to Increased Insurance Rates.